-- Set booth options that employers will be able to select and register for.*Note: Until booth options are created employers will not be able to register.
+- Set registration types that employers will be able to select and register for.*Note: Until registration types are created, employers will not be able to register.

-Need further explanation on creating your booth options?
+Need further explanation on creating your registration types?
 Click here!

-Want to add a booth map for each session?
+Want to add a booth map for each Date and Time?
 Click here!

-Best Practice: If you would like to have “Early Bird Pricing” for career fairs, we recommend setting up separate booth options for Early Bird, Regular, and Late, add the appropriate amount of each type, and have the booth options available during the correct time frame.
+Best Practice: If you would like to have “Early Bird Pricing” for career fairs, we recommend setting up separate registration types for Early Bird, Regular, and Late, add the appropriate amount of each type, and have the registration types available during the correct time frame.

-Best Practice: If you want to charge different prices for employer types such as sponsors, non-profits, etc, then you can configure your booth options to have different prices and be named accordingly “Non-Profit” or “Employer Partner / Sponsor”.
+Best Practice: If you want to charge different prices for employer types such as sponsors, non-profits, etc, then you can configure your registration types to have different prices and be named accordingly “Non-Profit” or “Employer Partner / Sponsor”.

 If you want to print student name tags during your career fair, configure kiosk and name tag printer

 Important: Go through the kiosk and printer checklist for setup details and step-by-step guide.